What is the Bible? And, as Christians, how should we read it?

 It’s quite the statement.
 Jesus has come, and everything has changed.
 God still speaks to us in many different ways—through creation, through each other, through many surprising ways, and yes, through Scripture, written by many different prophets and apostles in the past.
 But Scripture is no longer the best voice of God we have.
 We now have a better Voice of God, an exact imprint of God: Jesus.

-This idea is expressed in many different ways throughout the New Testament.
+This idea is expressed in a variety of ways throughout the New Testament.
 Colossians describes Jesus as “the image of the invisible God,” the one in whom “the whole fullness of deity dwells bodily,” and thus the one “in whom are hidden all the treasures of wisdom and knowledge” (Col 1:15-18; 2:3, 9).
 Matthew’s Gospel ends with Jesus saying this: “All authority in heaven and on earth has been given to me”—in other words, the authority of God (Matt 28:18-20).
 Revelation describes Jesus as “the Alpha and the Omega, the first and the last, the beginning and the end”—that is, the one who brings together the whole of human history (Rev 22:13).

 But there’s one passage that highlights this truth in an especially profound way: the opening to John’s Gospel.
 Take a fresh look at some of those most familiar statements.